-The club Lead Safeguarding Officer will meet monthly to report to the Senior Safeguarding Manager any issues or concerns and will be monitored on compliance with the EFL Safeguarding Standards
+GTFC's and GTF's Lead Safeguarding Officer will meet monthly to report to the Senior Safeguarding Manager with any issues or concerns and will be monitored on compliance with the EFL Safeguarding Standards.

-The Board of Directors for Grimsby Town Football Club approved the contents of this policy which will be reviewed annually, or sooner due to changes in legislation or lessons learned from any public enquiry into safeguarding issues.
+The LADO (Emma Horton), the CEO of GTFC/GTF, and SSM of GTFC approved the contents of this policy which will be reviewed annually, or sooner due to changes in legislation or lessons learned from any public enquiry into safeguarding issues.